dag2112/task-management-system-2025/README.md

-# ✅ Task Management System – Woldia University
+#  Task Management System – Woldia University

 A full-stack **Task Management System** designed to help users efficiently create, manage, and track tasks.
-This project is developed as an academic and portfolio project using modern backend and frontend technologies.

----

-## 📌 Project Overview
+##  Project Overview

 The Task Management System is a web-based application that allows users to manage tasks through a secure and user-friendly interface.